Ashing00/MaskRCNN/README.md

     -it will create <cv2_mask> <labelme_json> in train_data_mold/json
     -copy <cv2_mask> <labelme_json> in  <train_data_mold>

-3. motify train_models.py and run  to train model
+3. motify train_mold.py and run  to train model
-  -you can comapre comapre train_mold.py and train_bread.py to look what is the difference between them and know how to modify the parameter
+  -you can comapre train_mold.py and train_bread.py to look what is the difference between them and know how to modify the parameter

 4.run test_mold.py